Aleksey-Bor/WebpackAndPreprocessors/README.md

-This is a repository for training webpack skills and the basics of the scss preprocessor.
+I created this repository to get acquainted with webpack and the basics of the scss preprocessor